-Ngwathe Municipality has a fully functional Internal Audit Unit.
+Ngwathe Municipality has a fully functional Internal Audit Unit and a Shared Audit and Performance Committee instituted.
 Audit Committee has the authority to perform its oversight functions as legislated in section 166 of the Municipal Finance Management Act MFMA).

-The Committee advises the municipal council, the political office- bearers, the accounting officer and the management staff of the municipality on matters relating to:
+The audit committee advises the municipal council, the political office- bearers, the accounting officer and the management staff of the municipality on matters relating to: